crystal-lang/rfcs/0002-execution-contexts.md

 ## Introduction of the feature

-The feature will likely require both the `preview_mt` and `execution_contexts` flags, at least for the initial implementations.
+The feature will likely require both the `preview_mt` and `execution_contexts` flags for the initial implementations.

-Since it is a breaking change from stable Crystal, unrelated to `preview_mt`, MT and execution contexts may only become default with a Crystal major release?
+~~Since it is a breaking change from stable Crystal, unrelated to `preview_mt`, MT and execution contexts may only become default with a Crystal major release?~~

-Maybe MT could be limited to 1 thread by default, and `spawn(same_thread)` be deprecated, but what to do with `spawn(same_thread: true)`?
+~~Maybe MT could be limited to 1 thread by default, and `spawn(same_thread)` be deprecated, but what to do with `spawn(same_thread: true)`?~~

 ## Default context configuration

 This proposal doesn’t solve the inherent problem of: how can applications configure the default context at runtime (e.g. number of MT schedulers) since we create the context before the application’s main can start.

-We could maybe have sensible defaults + lazily started schedulers & threads, which means that the default context would only start 1 thread to run 1 scheduler, then start up to System.cpu_count on demand (using some heuristic).
+We could maybe have sensible defaults + lazily started schedulers & threads, which means that the default context would only start 1 thread to run 1 scheduler, then start up to `System.cpu_count` on demand (using some heuristic).

 The application would then be able to scale the default context programmatically, for example to a minimum of 4 schedulers which will immediately start the additional schedulers & threads.